The Bankrate promise

 3. Pay essential bills

-Both of these outcomes will help reduce your financial anxiety, and hopefully allow you to sleep better.
+Paying close attention to your bills and prioritizing them will help reduce your financial anxiety and hopefully allow you to sleep better.

-4. Save money (if you can)
+4. Save money during trying times

-5. Track your progress
+5. Track your money-saving progress

 You won’t really know if you’re making progress if you don’t track it.
 Make sure you know where you stand.